 The topic was primarily chosen due to the central position of fiscal policy in the management of the crisis not only in Greece but also in the Eurozone more generally.
 The critical role of fiscal policy in the expected recovery of the Greek economy and the country’s transition in the post-memorandum era make this a highly important and topical issue.

 For the period 2018-19, the position of the Junior Researcher was originally filled by Mr. Zisis Manouzas, Ph.D. candidate in the Department of Political Science and Public Administration of the National and Kapodistrian University of Athens.
-The tile of Mr. Manouza’s Ph.D.
+The title of Mr. Manouza’s Ph.D.
 Thesis is “Social Tolerance of Fiscal Austerity in the countries of the Eurozone: Explanations of Political Economy.”

 Since 15 February 2019, the position of the Junior Researcher was filled by Ms. Pery Bazoti, graduate of the Department of International, European and Regional Studies of the Panteion University and post-graduate of European Economic Policy from the Athens University of Economics and Business.
 Ms Bazoti has research experience on programmes regarding the Greek and Eurozone Crises.
 As part of her duties, Ms. Bazoti authored a research paper entitled “Education and wage inequalities in Greece: access to higher education and its effects on income”.